rogerscuall/mock-direct-connect/README.md

 # Direct Connect Mock

 At the current moment is not possible to test features of Direct Connect without access to one.
 This is a mock of the Direct Connect API service.
-It is useful to test Terraform code that uses the Direct Connect API or any other code that uses the Direct Connect API.
+It is useful to test API (or Boto3, Terraform or Ansible) that uses the Direct Connect API or any other code that uses the Direct Connect API.
-The following mock only include some of the API calls.
+The following API calls are implemented:

+* CreateBGPPeer
+* CreateConnection
+* CreateDXGateway
+* CreateDirectConnectGatewayAssociation
+* CreatePrivateVirtualInterface
+* CreatePublicVirtualInterface
+* CreateTransitVirtualInterface
+* DeleteBGPPeer
+* DeleteConnections
+* DeleteDXGateway
+* DeleteDirectConnectGatewayAssociation
+* DeleteVirtualInterface
+* DescribeConnections
+* DescribeDXGateways
+* DescribeDirectConnectGatewayAssociations
+* DescribeVirtualInterfaces
+* DescribeTags
+* TagResource
+* UpdateConnection
+* UpdateDXGateway

 ## How to install